catelawrence/catelawrence.com/workwithme.md

 * Ghostwriting on topics such as IoT, IIoT, cybersecurity, Kubernetes, and DevOps

-* Corporate interviews which can be reworked into cross-platformmarketing collateral
+* Corporate interviews which can be reworked into cross-platform marketing collateral

+* Case studies

 * Company LinkedIn page and team lead bios (I can also turn an interview with your CXOs into articles for your CXOs pages